MoonLightSuite/moonlight/distribution/README.txt

--- Quinck Info --
+-- Quick Info --
-All the example provided in the article are contained in the folder examples/.
+All the examples provided in the article are contained in the folder examples/.
 The Virtual Machine has been set up, please run the configuration script init.m contained in this folder before using the tool.
-Consider that the installed version of Matlab will expires on 27/02/2020.
+Consider that the installed version of Matlab will expire on 27/02/2020.

 -- Moonlight INSTALLATION --
 Required software:
 - Matlab (version >=2019b) with Statistics and Machine Learning Toolbox
 - Java JDK 1.8
 There is no installation phase, just execute the init.m each time before using the tool.
-This file configure the MoonLight enviroment.
+This file configures the MoonLight environment.

 -- VIRTUAL MACHINE --
 This virtual machine contains all the required software.
-Please consider that the installed Matlab is a trail version which expires on 27/02/2020.
+Please consider that the installed Matlab is a trial version that expires on 27/02/2020.
 If you have Matlab and you want to try MoonLight on your pc just copy/paste this folder and execute init.m

 -- Moonlight RUN--
-Remember to run the init.m file to configure the MoonLight enviroment.
+Remember to run the init.m file to configure the MoonLight environment.

 -- Folder Structure --
 In this folder you have: